nealetw/Senior_Design_Project_Hackney_Neale/user_manual.md

 _Can I use a different set of images to get a different kind of output?_

-> In theory, yes you could, but it needs to be in the same resolution and format of the default images the GAN is configured to take, otherwise it will halt or output garbage.
+> Yes you could, but it needs to be in the same resolution and format of the default images the GAN is configured to take, otherwise it will halt or output garbage.
 We would not recommend trying to, but you could reconfigure it to take different images.